kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 - `postgres_migrations_host` / `postgres_migrations_port` - Required for running GitLab Migrations if the main connection is not direct (e.g. via a connection pooler like PgBouncer).
 This should be set to the direct connection details of your database.
 - `postgres_admin_username` / `postgres_admin_password` - Required if the admin username for the Database instance differs from the main one.
+- `postgres_external_prep` - Sets up data on external main database as required by GitLab.
+Disable this if Ansible is unable to connect to the database directly.
+Refer to the [Database Preparation](#database-preparation) section below for more info.
+Optional, default is `true`.

 If a separate Database instance is to be used for Praefect then the additional following config may be required: